In this article

 Please note that if your average earnings are less than the lower earnings limit for national insurance, you may not qualify for Statutory Maternity Pay, Statutory Adoption Pay or Statutory Paternity Pay.
 Seek further advice if this applies to you.
 Other support may be available such as Maternity Allowance or certain state benefits.

-For the first six weeks you get 90% of your average earnings.
-The remaining 33 weeks are paid at £151.97 per week or 90% of wages – whichever is the lower amount.
+For the first six weeks of maternity leave, you get 90% of your average earnings.
+The remaining 33 weeks are paid at £151.97 per week or 90% of your wages – whichever is the lower amount.
+Some employers may pay enhanced maternity pay, giving you extra wages while on maternity leave.
+Whether this will apply to you will depend on your contract of employment.

 Find out more about maternity pay and leave on the government website.